haowang666/POS603-Lab/Lab 2/Readme.md

-This folder is for Lab 2
+This folder is for Lab 2: descriptive statistics and ggplot2